Private company limited by shares

 Withholding taxes – UK companies are not usually required to withhold tax on their payments on dividends to non-residents.
 Royalties and interests paid abroad are subject to a withholding tax at a 20% rate.
 Tax may be reduced or exempt due to a tax treaty.

 Losses – Losses arising from taxable income may be carried forward indefinitely.
 Carryback of losses to the preceding year is permitted.

-Anti-avoidance rules – The transfer pricing regime in United Kingdom is comprehensive and it follows the OECD’s principles.
-It is required that companies prepare documentation to prove compliance with that transactions are in arm’s length.
+Anti-avoidance rules – The transfer pricing regime in the United Kingdom is comprehensive and it follows the OECD’s principles.
+It is required that companies prepare documentation to prove compliance with that a given transactions is in arm’s length.
 There may be exemptions excluding SMEs and dormant companies from the regime.

 There may be debt capital rules limiting deductions that can be taken for financing costs.

 When a UK company has an interest (direct or indirect) of at least 25% in a foreign entity, CFC provisions may apply.
 If CFC rules apply, relevant profits of the controlled foreign entity are attributable to its UK shareholder.

 Labor taxes – Employers and employees are required to make contributions to the National Insurance at 13.8% and 12%, respectively, on employees’ income above GBP 157 per week.
 Businesses may be exempt from the first GBP 3,000 per year.